thuguerre/bets-helper/getting-started/README.md

     SA_CLIENT_X509_CERT_URL=...

 ... where each `...` must be replaced by the right values.
 Please follow [the procedure](https://docs.gspread.org/en/latest/oauth2.html) from this page to initialize your own values from your own Google Project Account.

+As `.env` file will contain secrets, it is ignored from any committing to GitHub.